s4ke/Master-Thesis/src/md/030-parrows.md

 ~~~~

 *Note that while writing this thesis, we found
-another solutions that could be feasible: We could write the
+another solution that could be feasible: We could write the
 instance `parEvalN` as*

 ~~~~{.haskell}